Bachelor of Arts (B.A.)

 - The Bachelor's degree programme is completed with a bachelor's thesis in ONE of the two subjects.
 Students are advised to attend the preparatory colloquium in the fifth semester.

-A study plan for the Bachelor of Arts (B.A.) you will find here.
+A study plan (in German) for the Bachelor of Arts (B.A.) you will find here.